nomeata/bSpokeLight/README.md

 Some features that are missing compared to the original version (but could be added):

- * An animationt that looks nice when the weel is not turning, for while the bike is stationary.
+ * An animation that looks nice when the bike is station and the wheel is not turning.
  * Automatic shut-off.

 How do I use it?